Go Homemove to the page

 • Clinician credentials front and centre.
 Not buried in an about page.
 Doctor names, qualifications, and specialisations should appear on the homepage and service pages.
 This is the single highest-impact trust signal in patient-facing healthcare.

 • Individual specialty or condition pages.
 Patients search for specific treatments and conditions.
 A single "services" page with a bulleted list loses all of this search traffic.
-Each specialty needs its own page.
+Each specialty needs its own CMS-powered page.

 • Appointment booking integration — not a contact form.
 Patients who cannot book online in under two minutes will call a competitor.
 Webflow connects to scheduling tools via embed; the compliant system handles the data.